Combining Multiple Tables

 table subtract subtract columns

-Derive disjoint union (exclusive or) from both tables:
+Derive disjoint union from both tables:

 table exclude